Fences (play): Plot

 The play begins on payday, with Troy and Bono drinking and talking.
 Troy's character is revealed through his speech about how he went up to their boss, Mr. Rand, and asked why African-American men are not allowed to drive garbage trucks; Rose and Lyons join in the conversation.
 Lyons, a musician, has come to borrow money from Troy, confident that he will receive it, and promises to pay him back because his girlfriend Bonnie just got a job.
 Troy, who is a rigid believer in hard work and responsibility, belittles his son because he refuses to find a real job, as Troy did, rather than pursuing his dream of becoming a musician.

 Cory tells Troy and Rose about an opportunity for a college football scholarship.
 Troy tells Cory he will not let his son play football for fear of racial discrimination, as Troy believes he experienced when he wanted a career in the major leagues.
-However, it is suggested later on that Troy told Cory's coach that his son is no longer able to play football.
+It is suggested later on that Troy told Cory's coach that his son is no longer able to play football.
 When Cory discovers this, he and Troy get into a fight, resulting in Troy sending Cory to his room.
-Later, it is revealed that Troy's age after serving a prison sentence, not his race, may have been the primary factor.
+Later, it is revealed that Troy's age after serving a prison sentence, not his race, may have been the primary factor in his inability to join the major leagues.
 Father and son argue about Troy's actions, but Troy stubbornly does not back down from his argument and kicks Cory out of the house.
-Later it is revealed that Cory enlisted in the military after this event.